 “These things just happen,” he said.
 “That was our first break in into the food business up here.”

-Two years after establishing Blue Door, Jim Olivieri made another purchase – the building that is now Brew and ‘Que.
-And, according to Ana Olivieri, the purchase came as a complete surprise: “I drove up in the middle of the night from New York and saw it for the first time.”
+Two years after establishing Blue Door, Jim Olivieri made another purchase: the spot that is now Brew and ‘Que.
+And, according to Ana Olivieri, the purchase came as a complete surprise.

 After that, Jim Olivieri met Watkins.